TVB-Europe (broadcaster): History

 In late 2005, TVB brought out the remaining partner to assume full control of TCC.
 The company initially shied away from branding itself outright as TVB-Europe; there being a broadcasting industry trade magazine, now owned by NewBay Media, with a similar name, styled TVBEurope.

 Beginning in 2013, TVB-Europe began moving away from being a satellite broadcaster to an online service with the goal of a planned switch-off of its satellite service in either the late Summer or early Autumn of 2014.
 In late 2013, it began moving existing subscribers to its online service TVB-Anywhere, a TV Everywhere service, with the offer of reduced subscriptions and free set top boxes.
 The move to becoming an online service followed a period which saw a reduction of the company's physical presence in Europe, for example, the closing of its London newsroom at Teddington Studios, with the loss of 20 jobs, and having the news recorded in Hong Kong for broadcast in Europe.

-The owners declared that it would seek administration for "The Chinese Channel Limited" on 9 December 2014 because of financial reasons, making its remaining 30 UK and 3 French staff redundant.
+The owners declared that it would seek administration for "The Chinese Channel Limited" on 9 December 2014 due to financial reasons, making its remaining 30 UK and three French staff redundant.
 The subscriber base and the TVB Anywhere service has now been transferred to and is now managed as a part of TVB's TVB International (TVBI).